OEM Windshield Replacement Guide: Everything You Need to Know

 If cracks obstruct your vision or reach the edges of the glass, it’s time for a factory windshield replacement.

-- ADAS-equipped vehicles require recalibration when replacing a windshield, ensuring safety and performance.
+- ADAS-equipped vehicles require recalibration after a windshield replacement to ensure safety and performance.

 - If you notice distortions, leaks, or structural weakening, opt for an OEM windshield replacement to maintain original standards.